doeixd/create-virtualized-list-solid/README.md

 - `count`: Getter function for total item count (automatically determined)
 - `item`: Getter function for virtual items (alias for `virtualizer.getVirtualItems()`)

+### `VirtualizedList<T>(props)`

+Creates a simple generic virtualized list component.

+#### Props

+- `data`: Array of items to be rendered
+- `renderItem`: Function to render each item
+- `height`: Height number of pixels for the list container
+- `width`: Width number of pixels for the list container
+- `className`: Optional CSS class for the list container
+- `style`: Optional inline styles for the list container

+All other props from `VirtualizerOptions` are also accepted and passed through to the underlying virtualizer.

 ## Advanced Usage